Josverl/mpflash/README.md

 On Windows this will not be an issue, but on Linux you can use  udev rules to give non-root users access to the USB devices.
 [See the stm32_permissions documentation](docs/stm32_udev_rules.md) for more information.

+## Use MPFlash in your own project

+MPFlash can be used as a library in your own project. mpflash is used in [micropython-stubber]() to download and flash the firmware to the connected boards.

+The interface is not well documented other than the code itself, but you can use the following example to get started:  - docs/mpflash_api_example.ipynb

 ## Detailed usage
 You can list the connected boards using the following command: